Thermage Candidates and Contraindications

 Good candidates

-The patient most likely to be satisfied with a single Thermage session has mild or moderate dermal laxity rather than severe descent of deeper tissue — the kind of change that comes with the first decade or so of visible skin ageing.
+The patient most likely to be satisfied with a single Thermage session has mild or moderate dermal laxity, not the severe descent of deeper tissue.
+This is the kind of change that comes with the first decade or so of visible skin ageing.
 Age is not the criterion; laxity profile is.
-A patient in their thirties whose skin firmness has started to soften is a candidate; so is a patient in their sixties whose laxity is dermal rather than at the SMAS level.
+A patient in their thirties whose skin firmness has started to soften is a candidate; so is a patient in their sixties whose laxity is dermal, not at the SMAS level.

 Body-area patients are a distinct candidate group.
 Thermage body tips are used on the abdomen (post-pregnancy or post-weight-loss laxity), inner arms, knees and inner thighs.
 Patients who have ruled out body-contouring surgery and who want a non-invasive option are typical candidates here.
 Body Thermage does not produce surgical results, but it produces a measurable improvement in firmness when the underlying laxity is mild to moderate.